Tuesday, April 30, 2019

 Character Designer/Visual Development/

-Layout Supervisor - Ed Ghertner
+Artistic Supervisor: Layout - Ed Ghertner

 Character Designer/Visual Development/